tiemonl/Guides/docs/Sonarr/Sonarr-collection-of-custom-formats.md

 These have been collected from either discussions on Discord or that I created with help from others.
 Special thanks to [rg9400](https://github.com/rg9400), [bakerboy448](https://github.com/bakerboy448) and Team Radarr.

-With Radarr V3, Custom Formats are much more advanced/powerful than with v0.2, although this also means a Custom Format is much more complicated to setup.
+With Sonarr V4+, Custom Formats are much more advanced/powerful than with the release profiles, although this also means a Custom Format is much more complicated to setup.

-After requesting it at Team Radarr, we now have the option to import/export the Custom Formats in a JSON format.
-This makes it easier to share the Custom Formats.

 I also made 3 guides related to this one.

 - [How to import Custom Formats](/Radarr/Radarr-import-custom-formats){:target="_blank" rel="noopener noreferrer"}.
 Where I will try to explain how to import the Custom Formats.
 - [How to upgrade Custom Formats](/Radarr/Radarr-how-to-update-custom-formats){:target="_blank" rel="noopener noreferrer"}.
 Where I will try to explain how to upgrade your existing Custom Formats.
-- [How to setup Custom Formats](/Radarr/Radarr-setup-custom-formats){:target="_blank" rel="noopener noreferrer"}.
+- [How to setup Custom Formats](/Sonarr/Sonarr-setup-custom-formats){:target="_blank" rel="noopener noreferrer"}.
 Where I will try to explain how to make the most use of Custom Formats and show some personal examples that I'm using.
 You can use these to get an idea on how to setup your own.

 !!! tip

-    I also suggest to change the Propers and Repacks settings in Radarr
+    I also suggest to change the Propers and Repacks settings in Sonarr

     `Media Management` => `File Management` to `Do Not Prefer` and use the [Repack/Proper](#repack-proper) Custom Format.